Understanding API Security Testing: A Comprehensive Overview

 Analyze Input Validation Techniques:

-Evaluate how the API handles input validation to prevent common vulnerabilities like SQL injection, Cross-Site Scripting (XSS), or XML External Entity (XXE) attacks.
+Look into the input validation performed for common vulnerabilities such as SQL injection, Cross-Site Scripting (XSS), or XML External Entities (XXE).
 Test for both expected and unexpected input scenarios.

 Ensure Data Integrity: